hoodunit/purescript-payload/README.md

 * Encoding server responses
 * Client functions for calling the API

 It's like [OpenAPI/Swagger](https://swagger.io/) without the boilerplate and code generation.
-If your handlers don't match your spec, the code won't compile, so the server stays in sync with the spec.
+Unlike OpenAPI, if your handlers don't match your spec the code won't compile, so servers and clients always stay in sync with the spec.

 [The above example](./examples/hello/Main.purs) and more can be found in the [examples directory](./examples).